flaf/miscellaneous/puppet/modules/httpproxy/README.md

 address of the administrator which is displayed on the HTTP redirect page of SquidGuard.
 The default value of this parameter is `admin@${::domain}`.

+The parameters:

+- `httpproxy_external_fqdn`
+- `aptproxy_external_fqdn`

+are not used at all by the module.
+The default value of these parameters is `$::facts['networking']['fqdn']` and they represent the fqdn used by the clients to request respectively the HTTP proxy (ie Squid) and the APT proxy (ie apt-cacher-ng).
+These data can be useful, for instance, for a monitoring module which needs to retrieve these fqdns (which can be fqdns for a VIP).